GovTechSG/techpass-user-docs/docs/onboard-to-techpass.md

 # Onboard to TechPass

-Depending on the users' device and supported organisational email addresses, there are different ways for a user to onboard to TechPass.
+Users have multiple options to onboard to TechPass, depending on their device and supported organisational email addresses.

 ## Identify your onboarding flow